 EYFS and Year One

-Within our Early years and Year One phonics is taught daily using synthetic phonics.
+Our Early years and Year One phonics is taught daily using our Titchfield Phonics scheme.
 The children learn a new sound daily, using the ditty rhyme and actions in order to remember the sound.
-The children use whiteboards to practice their sounds and the letter formation of each sound.
+The children use a multi-sensory approach to practice their sounds and the letter formation of each sound.
 They will recap the sounds previously taught within each lesson.

 The teacher adds to their phonics working wall, using sounds that have been taught and evidence of the children’s writing to support their learning.
 The children are also given opportunities within their child led activities to apply their skills.

-We use the teaching programme of Letters and Sounds and to develop the children’s understanding we use a range of resources, including, sound cards, green cards (decodable words) and red cards (words that cannot be decoded).
+Read Write Inc resources are used to support our scheme within each lesson, including, sound cards, green cards (decodable words) and red cards (words that cannot be decoded).
 Phonics mats are available at all times for the children and used within all other lessons in order to consolidate their sound learning.

 Phonics vocabulary is shared and taught to the children, this includes words such as: graphemes, phonemes, sound buttons, digraphs, trigraphs, quadgraphs, common exception words, tricky words, syllables and polysyllabic words.